chains-project/bacardi/README.md

     java -jar ./core/target/Bump.jar
 ```

-To execute a single fix specify in env file:
+To execute a single fix specify in the env file:
 ```
     SPECIFIC_FILE=<commit_hash>
 ```
 ---
 ## Results
-The results of the experiments are stored in the `results` directory.
+The results of the experiments are stored in the [core/results](results) directory.
 Each experiment is organized into subdirectories, containing the following files:
 - `results_<prompt_name>`: Contains the results of the experiment for a specific prompt.
 - `<model_n>`: Contains the results for a specific model.
 ```